Understanding Reverse Shoulder Replacement Surgery and Post-Surgery Care

 Do’s

-• Attend all scheduled physical therapy sessions and follow the therapist’s instructions diligently.
+• Follow all scheduled physical therapy and the therapist's advice closely.

-• Keep the surgical incision clean and dry to minimize the risk of infection.
+• Keep the surgical incision clean and dry to avoid infection risk.

-• Use assistive devices and follow mobility restrictions as directed by the doctor.
+• Use assistive devices and follow mobility restrictions according to the best orthopedic surgeon in Jaipur’s advice.

-• Gradually increase activity levels under the guidance of the surgeon or therapist.
+• Gradually increase activity levels according to the surgeon or therapist's advice.

 Don’ts

-• Smoke or use tobacco products, as they can impair healing and increase the risk of complications.
+• Do not smoke or use any tobacco products, as smoking can significantly slow healing down, and increase the likelihood of complications.

-The long-term success of reverse shoulder replacement surgery depends on various factors, including the patient’s age, overall health, and adherence to post-operative recommendations.
-Many individuals experience significant improvements in pain relief, range of motion, and functional ability following surgery.
-With dedication to rehabilitation and ongoing monitoring by healthcare providers, patients can achieve long-lasting benefits and improved quality of life.
-Regular follow-up appointments are essential for assessing the shoulder’s health and addressing concerns.
-To know more about aboutshoulder replacement surgery, contact +91 95300 19461.
+The long-term success of reverse shoulder replacement surgery is influenced by many factors, including the patient's age, general health and adherence to the recommendations after surgery.
+Many people experience significant improvements in pain control, range of motion and functional ability after surgery.
+A commitment to rehabilitation and monitoring by healthcare providers allows ongoing benefits and increases quality of life.
+Regular follow-up appointments are important to evaluate the shoulder's health status and any concerns for the patient.
+Dr Rakesh Verma can help you live a life pain free.
+Contact now.